correlation-one/C1GamesStarterKit/README.md

 ## Windows Setup

 If you are running Windows, you will need Windows PowerShell installed.
 This comes pre-installed on Windows 10.
-Some windows users might need to run the following PowerShell commands in adminstrator mode (right-click the PowerShell icon, and click "run as administrator"):
+Some windows users might need to run the following PowerShell commands in administrator mode (right-click the PowerShell icon, and click "run as administrator"):

     `Set-ExecutionPolicy Unrestricted`